 'The House at Sugar Beach' by Helene Cooper

-The House at Sugar Beach is an astonishing and moving memoir about growing up in Liberia during a violent civil war.
+The House at Sugar Beach is a memoir about growing up in Liberia during a violent civil war.
 Helene Cooper is the daughter of one of Liberia's elite families, but after a coup threw her people out of power she moved to the United States, eventually becoming a journalist.
 In The House at Sugar Beach, Cooper delivers personal memoir, historical perspective, and journalistic reporting in one book that you won't be able to put down.

 - Read a complete review of The House at Sugar Beach by Helene Cooper